claudius-kienle/hotel-id-nns/README.md

 ===

 1. Goto [kaggle](https://www.kaggle.com/competitions/hotel-id-2021-fgvc8/data) and download the dataset zip
-1. Extract it to dataset/hotel-id-2021-fgvc8.
+1. Extract it to data/dataset/hotel-id-2021-fgvc8.
 The directory structure should look like this:
     ```
-    dataset/
+    data/
+    └──dataset/
         └──hotel-id-2021-fgvc8/
         └──test_images/
         └──train_images/
         └──sample_submission.csv
         └──train.csv
     ```
+    **Note: all following scripts assume this file structure**

-1. Convert the dataset into a usable format using the python script tools/hotel_dataset_converter.py
+2. Convert the dataset into a usable format using the jupyter notebook at [hotel_id_nns/tools/train_val_test_split.ipynb](hotel_id_nns/tools/train_val_test_split.ipynb).
+Just execute each cell.

-    ```bash
-    python tools/hotel_dataset_converter.py dataset/hotel-id-2021-fgvc8/train.csv dataset/ --seed 0
-    ```
-1. The generated train, val and test files contain rows in the format `image-path class-idx` where class-idx is the index of the class-label which are listed in `hotel_classes_` file.
+2. The generated train, val and test files (.csv) contain rows in the format `image-path,chain-idx,hotel-idx` where chain-idx is the index of the class-label which are listed in `chain_id_mapping.csv` file (Analog for the hotel-idx).

+3. To speed up training, use [hotel_id_nns/tools/csv_to_h5_converter.py](hotel_id_nns/tools/csv_to_h5_converter.py) to generate .h5 files for each dataset with the newly generated .csv files.

 Get started with training
 ===